coinspect/learn-evm-attacks/test/Access_Control/MBCToken/README.md

 6. Keep the rest.

 ## Detailed Description
-Understanding this attack needs a small prior on [Uniswap router contracts](https://docs.uniswap.org/contracts/v2/reference/smart-contracts/router-02) and their method.
+Understanding this attack needs a small prior on [Uniswap router contracts](https://docs.uniswap.org/contracts/v2/reference/smart-contracts/router-02) and their methods.

 Routers are contracts that facilitate the interaction with Uniswap pools.
 An important function in a router is `addLiquidity`: